Maintenance is important for the long life of any machine and your Sawgrass Printer is no different.

 - Head Flushing consumes more ink than Head Cleaning

-- If nozzles are still missing after 3 Head Cleanings and 1 Head Flush, contact Sawgrass Tech Support for further assistance.
+- If nozzles are still missing after 3 Head Cleanings and 5 Head Flushes, contact Sawgrass Care team for further assistance.

 Important: Do not power off the printer during the Head Flush or Head Cleaning process.
 If the printer loses power, power it on and repeat the cleaning process beginning with the Nozzle Check.